-Zoned Namespace (ZNS) SSDs represent a new division of functionality between host software and flash-based SSDs.
-A ZNS SSD groups its capacity into zones, where each zone can be read in any order but must be written sequentially.
-These characteristics allow a ZNS SSD to improve its internal data placement and thus lead to higher performance through higher write throughput, lower QoS, and increased capacity.
+NVMe Zoned Namespace (ZNS) devices introduce a new division of functionality between host software and the device controller.
+A ZNS device exposes its capacity into zones, where each zone can be read in any order but must be written sequentially.

 See ZNS: Avoiding the Flash-Based Block Interface Tax for Flash-Based SSDs for a deep dive on ZNS SSDs.
 The article was published at USENIX ATC 2021.

-The ZNS Command Set specification builds upon the existing Host Managed Zoned Storage Model introduced for SMR hard-disks with the SCSI ZBC (Zoned Block Command) standard and the ATA ZAC (Zoned ATA Commands) standard.
-A compatible zone state machine was defined, and a similar set of Zone Block Commands was defined.
+The ZNS Command Set specification builds upon the host-managed zoned storage model which was first introduced for SMR hard-disks with the SCSI ZBC (Zoned Block Command) standard and the ATA ZAC (Zoned ATA Commands) standard.
+A compatible zone state machine was defined, and a similar set of zone management commands was defined.

 These similarities simplify the implementation of the host storage stack and applications for simultaneously supporting both host-managed SMR hard-disks and ZNS SSDs.

-Given that ZNS SSDs typically is implemented using non-volatile memory, the ZNS specification introduces extra functionalities to enable this type of media and is described below.
+Given that ZNS SSDs typically is implemented using non-volatile memory, the ZNS specification introduces additional functionalities to efficiently enable this type of media.

 ZBC and ZAC SMR hard-disks can optionally expose a number of conventional zones which accept random write operations.
 The ZNS specification does not define this optional set of random write zones, as NVMe supports multiple namespace, and therefore can expose a separate namespace that supports conventional I/O accesses.

-The ZNS specification introduces the concept of a Zone Capacity.
+The ZNS specification introduced the concept of a zone capacity.
 This concept is not defined in the ZBC and ZAC standards.